mo-renike/care-finder/README.md

 - View a list of hospitals based on the search criteria
 - Export the list of hospitals as a CSV file
 - Pagination for navigating through the list of hospitals
+- Chat with a ai bot to get answers to health related issues

 ## Technologies Used